-Training healthcare professionals and empowering the patient.
+Training healthcare professionals and empowering the patient

 The alarming increase in antibiotic resistance exacerbates the current misleading antibiotics prescription in many European countries, posing one of the biggest threats to western societies.